 Wellness Complete Health canned dog food receives the Advisor’s second-highest tier rating of 4 stars.

-The Wellness Complete Health product line lists eight canned dog foods, one claimed to meet AAFCO nutrient profiles for growth, five for growth and adult maintenance and one for all life stages.
+The Wellness Complete Health product line lists eight canned dog foods, one claimed to meet AAFCO nutrient profiles for growth, one for adult maintenance and six for all life stages.

 The following is a list of recipes available at the time of this review.